fabacab/wp-waitlist/readme.txt

 == Other notes ==

 Maintaining this plugin is a labor of love.
-However, if you like it, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=meitarm%40gmail%2ecom&lc=US&item_name=Waitlists%20for%20WordPress&item_number=wp%2dwaitlists&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) for your use of the plugin, [purchasing one of Meitar's web development books](http://www.amazon.com/gp/redirect.html?ie=UTF8&location=http%3A%2F%2Fwww.amazon.com%2Fs%3Fie%3DUTF8%26redirect%3Dtrue%26sort%3Drelevancerank%26search-type%3Dss%26index%3Dbooks%26ref%3Dntt%255Fathr%255Fdp%255Fsr%255F2%26field-author%3DMeitar%2520Moscovitz&tag=maymaydotnet-20&linkCode=ur2&camp=1789&creative=390957) or, better yet, contributing directly to [Meitar's Cyberbusking fund](http://Cyberbusking.org/).
+However, if you like it, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;business=TJLPJYXHSRBEE&amp;lc=US&amp;item_name=Waitlists%20for%20WordPress&amp;item_number=wp-waitlists&amp;currency_code=USD&amp;bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted) for your use of the plugin or, better yet, contributing directly to [my's Cyberbusking fund](http://Cyberbusking.org/).
 (Publishing royalties ain't exactly the lucrative income it used to be, y'know?)
 Your support is appreciated!